-While performers in traditional acrobatic companies only work on their special skill, Circus Oz to develop encourages its members several different skills.
-It doesn't matter if certain feats are usually thought of as "male" or "female."
+> While performers in traditional acrobatic companies

+only work on their special skill, Circus Oz encourages its members to develop different skills.
+It doesn't if certain feats are thought of as "male" or In Circus Oz's show, acts men-like the Bricksmash whe several matter usually "female."

 In Circus Oz's show, acts usually reserved for men-like the Bricksmash, where concrete slabs are broken on the performer's stomach-are often performed by women.